sfkonrad/M12_Challenge_Submission/README.md

 Notably, the Resampled Model correctly **recalled** the results classified as `1` nearly 10% better (0.99 vs. 0.91) than the Original Model.

-The recommendation is to employ the Resampled Model 2 to classify risk among new applicants due to its superior `rec` score.
+The recommendation is to initially employ the 'Resampled Model 2' to classify risk among new applicants due to its superior `rec` score.
 It's further recommended that engineers continue refining the regression model to continue reducing instances of a False Negative prediction.
+Perhaps evolving into a model that more closely resembles **neural net** framework.

 ---